 Not long ago, robots were considered the domain of the automotive industry.
 Today, with costs moving down while labor rates move up and with the unavailability of quality workers, robots are fast becoming the ‘go to’ technology for multi-shift manual operations.
 From end of line loading/unloading, food processing, beverages, paper, ice and wood pellet manufacturing, robots are often the prudent choice to speed up production, increase quality and reduce Workers’ Compensation costs.

 Has e-commerce disrupted your distribution system?
 Do you find yourself hiring more people to pick smaller orders, only adding more to your overhead?
 With proper evaluations of current SKUs, order breakdowns and velocity movements, experts can quickly help you create a more efficient and productive distribution system.
 Through technology and innovation, tools such as WMS, pick modules, sortation, voice-directed picking, carousels, pick/put walls and other similar systems have become more affordable as they increase accuracy and throughput when compared to simply adding labor or overtime.

 As we enter a new year, now is the perfect time to analyze your warehousing, distribution and manufacturing needs.
-With design, technology and assistance from a trained staff of material handling experts, you can identify opportunities for improvement and make 2017 a truly great year.
+With design, technology and assistance from a trained staff of material handling experts, you can identify opportunities for improvement and make it a truly great year.